shambhavithakur/curatorbot/readme.md

     <b>Note</b>: I used Git Bash to run the commands.

-2. CD into the curatorbot folder, and run the following command to create a virtual environment.
+2. CD into the curatorbot folder, and run the following command to create a virtual environment:

     ```bash
     python -m venv myvenv